 When you cook any kind of meat in a sous vide, what you gain in precise interior cooking you lose in exterior crispiness, browning, or charring.

 In the case of carnitas, once the meat has cooked, you'll want shred it and stick it under the broiler in the oven for 10 minutes to get brown and gorgeously crispy.

 Since the Serious Eats recipe does lose some moisture in the oven, we take the extra step of reducing the remaining juice and aromatics from the bag in a pot on the stove; once the carnitas have finished crisping up, the juice gets strained back into the pan with the carnitas.

 Practical Tips and Recipe Notes

 - If you can't find either pork butt or pork shoulder in the meat section of your grocery store, hit up the meat counter.
 They often have larger cuts in the back and can trim them to the size you need.
 If you can't find a boneless cut, that's okay too — either ask the meat counter to remove the bone, or remove it yourself at home, just make sure to account for any weight lost when you remove the bone.
 So if your grocery store only has bone-in cuts, go for a 4.5-5 pound cut instead of 4 pounds.

-- If you can’t find a 4 pound cut, you can always buy an 8 or 12 pound cut, divide it in halves or thirds, and freeze the remaining amount for later.
+- If you can't find a 4 pound cut of pork shoulder, you can always buy an 8 or 12 pound cut, divide it in halves or thirds (use a kitchen scale!), and freeze the remaining amount for later.